|Nutritional Guidelines (per serving)|

 Roast the potatoes for 20 to 25 minutes, or until browned and tender, occasionally turning.

-Air Fryer: Reduce the olive oil to 2 tablespoons and cook the potatoes at 360 F for about 20 to 25 minutes, or until they're tender.
+- Use the air fryer to roast the potatoes.
+Reduce the olive oil to 2 tablespoons and cook the potatoes at 360 F for about 20 to 25 minutes, or until they're tender.
 Stir the potatoes after about 10 minutes.

 - Roasted Red, White, and Purple Potatoes: Combine equal amounts of red potatoes, white or gold potatoes, and purple potatoes to make about 2 1/2 to 3 pounds.
 Scrub the red potatoes but leave the skins on for color, if possible.
 Proceed with the recipe.